While piriformis syndrome may be “over-diagnosed”, it can prove stubborn and troublesome for those unlucky enough to be afflicted with it.

 It is often possible to make an accurate assumption as to the cause of your piriformis syndrome.

 The biggest key here is your lifestyle.
+Read on for clues as to what caused YOUR piriformis syndrome:

 For Office Workers